AtakanSubasi/Simulated-Rental-Data/README.md

  1.Most Active Age Group

-  * The age group 25-34 emerged as the most active group in renting cars.
+  * The age group 65+ emerged as the most active group in renting cars.
-  * This group frequently rents Toyota Corolla, making it their top choice.
+  * This group frequently rents Volkswagen Golf, making it their top choice.

  2.Most Preferred Car by Age Groups